goastian/astian-account/README.md

-# Authorization Server

-Centralized authorization server using OAuth-server through Laravel and Laravel Passport as an abstraction or bridge layer.
-It implements broadcasting using [Echo Server](https://gitlab.com/elyerr/echo-server) and [Echo Client](https://gitlab.com/elyerr/echo-client-js).

-This server was developed to facilitate the creation of microservices applications that can easily connect to the main server as if they were a unified system.
-With this authentication and authorization server, you can develop microservices or monolithic applications in any programming language and database manager.
-This enables developers to build applications in the language they are most proficient in, allowing for the creation of more complex applications.
+# Oauth2 passport server

+A robust, centralized authorization server built with Laravel and Laravel Passport, designed to provide secure authentication and authorization for modern applications.
+This server supports both OAuth2 and OpenID Connect protocols, enabling seamless integration with a wide range of clients and services.

+Key features include:

+- **User Management:** Comprehensive user administration with roles, permissions, and profile management.
+- **Settings Zone:** Flexible system configuration through an intuitive admin panel, allowing you to manage environment variables, security options, and integrations.
+- **OAuth2 & OpenID Connect:** Standards-compliant support for secure authorization flows, token management, and federated identity.
+- **Admin Dashboard:** Powerful administrative interface for managing users, settings, and system operations.

+This server is ideal for microservices and monolithic architectures, allowing applications in any programming language or database to connect and authenticate securely.
+Developers can leverage its features to build scalable, secure, and unified systems with centralized user and settings management.

 ---